-Today I was talking to someone about how a certain family situation is going to turn out.
-The person was saying that if the family member didn’t respond to her good gesture, then that would be sad to her.
+Today I was talking to someone about how a specific family situation is going to turn out.
+The person was speculating that if the family member didn’t respond to her good gesture, then this would be sad to her.
 If the family member does respond, there’s a possibility the response could be with a sharp, snarky retort.
-It would be great if the family member responded kindly and with manners and that the time could be enjoyed together.
-That surely would be proof things were changing or had changed.
+For this situation, it would be desirable if the family member responded kindly and with manners.
+This surely would be proof things were changing or had changed.

 Thanksgiving is coming, and likely, most people will be with other people.
-Some of them we see regularly and others only at special occasions.
+Some of them we see regularly and others only on special occasions.
 Can we get along?
 With some core ideas to cling to, especially for the Christian, I think it is possible.
 The Bible says, cling to what is good (Romans 12:9).
-One of the questions in Celebrate Recovery is…
+One of the questions in Celebrate Recovery is

 “What areas of your life do you have power(control) over?”

-On Thanksgiving day when you are with all those “others”, you may find it stressful.
+On Thanksgiving day, when you are with all those “others,” you may find it stressful.
 You may need to slip away and have a little talk with Jesus.
 But don’t wait until that day.
 You can prepare for that special day by spending extra time with Him.
+Here’s some ideas:

 It’s nice to think about Thanksgiving and being together with the ones we love.
 We want to have warm feelings and hope for the best.
-But the reality is, we all struggle and there are dynamics in families that may or may not ever be healed.
+But the reality is, we all struggle, and there are dynamics in families that may or may not ever heal.

 - We have to get out of denial